tiborsimon/tiborsimon.github.io/_posts/2015-06-02-matlab-library-system.md

 version: v1.1.1
 ---

 Have you ever became angry due to the path handling in MATLAB.
-If you do, this project could be interesting for you. __MATLAB Library System__ is a library handling module that makes shipment and adding/removing MATLAB scripts and functions convenient for you and your customers.
+If you do, this project could be interesting for you.

+__MATLAB Library System__ is a library handling module that makes shipment and adding/removing MATLAB scripts and functions convenient for you and your customers.

+{% include repo_and_release.html %}

 # Using the system